 • To rigorously develop and implement analytical approaches that meet international peer-review standards and that test and advance science-based conservation strategies. .

 • To incorporate students into our conservation programs to build competence, confidence and passion in future conservation professionals while assisting the implementation of our community and science-based field efforts.

 • To establish partnerships with indigenous or local communities who need or want assistance in the development and implementation of science-based conservation strategies and the enduring institutional arrangements that support them.

 • To foster creativity and growth in Round River by actively supporting our areas of core competency and utilizing diverse partnerships to expand our collective capacity.

-Round River engages in conservation programs in several countries where we work with our local partners to develop and support creative and enduring conservation strategies.
+Round River engages in conservation programs in several countries where we work with our local partners to develop and support creative and enduring wildlife conservation strategies.
 In many programs, Round River students are integral to the implementation of these strategies, working closely with the local communities and our scientists and technical staff.
-Typically, these programs combine multiple approaches that incorporate conservation science, community engagement and capacity-building and strategic alliances that leverage investments into enduring solutions.
+Typically, these programs combine multiple approaches that incorporate conservation science, wildlife research, community engagement and capacity-building and strategic alliances that leverage investments into enduring solutions.

 Many of these programs and their projects involve a mix of applied skills and different forms of engagement, in varying sequences:

 • Identification of a significant conservation concern and opportunity, typically through initial conversations with prospective conservation partners, often including indigenous people(s);